Splurfa/GeminiWorkspace/3-System/guides/prompt-engineer-architecture.md

 To ensure AI coherence and system modularity, a specific file structure is required.
 This creates a "contextual scope" for each stack.

-* **Master Prompt Library:** A central repository (e.g., a /library folder) containing all 39 Essential Prompts.
+* **Master Prompt Library:** A central repository located at [[00-master-prompt-library]] containing all 41 Essential Prompts.
 This serves as the "source of truth" and reference knowledge.
 * **Local Stack Folders:** For each new stack, a dedicated directory is created (e.g., /stacks/sandbox/).
   * **Engineer File:** The instructions for the orchestrator are stored in a file named using the convention: \[stack\_name\]\_engineer.md (e.g., sandbox\_engineer.md).
   * **Prompt Files:** The specific prompts needed for the stack are *copied* from the Master Library into this local folder and named using the convention: \[stack\_name\]\_prompt\_\[number\].md (e.g., sandbox\_prompt\_34.md).